ait-aecid/semtech-loratool/README.md

 # semtech-loratool
-This util sends encrypted lorapackets using the semtech udp-protocol to the gateway.
+This util sends encrypted lorapackets using the semtech udp-protocol to the network server.

 # Dependencies